What Can and Should I Include in a Separation Agreement?

 - Change in income – if either party suffers a drop in income or loses their job, this will affect their ability to continue with maintenance payments, so it’s useful to include a relevant clause to deal with this potential eventuality.

-- Marriage or cohabitation – if the separation agreement relates to an unmarried couple, they might want to include a clause which voids the agreement in case either party decides to get married.
+- Marriage or cohabitation – if the separation agreement relates to an unmarried couple, they might want to include a clause that voids the agreement in case either party decides to get married.
 In the case of married parties, a similar clause could address the situation where either party starts cohabiting with a new partner.

 - Breach of agreement – one key clause should specify what happens if either party breaches the separation agreement.
 This may allow for a period of negotiation, following which the agreement becomes void.